CHIVAS BROTHERS LIMITED & CHIVAS BROTHERS INTERNATIONAL LIMITED

 What is the purpose of this document?

-Chivas Brothers Limited is a "data controller".
-This means that we are responsible for deciding how we hold and use personal information about you.
-You are receiving a copy of this privacy notice because you are applying for a position with us (whether as an employee, worker, contractor, director or office holder or in any other capacity including on a voluntary unpaid basis).
+Chivas Brothers Limited and Chivas Brothers International Limited are "data controllers".
+This means that we are individually and jointly responsible for deciding how we hold and use personal information about you.
+You are receiving a copy of this privacy notice because you are applying for a position with either of us (whether as an employee, worker, contractor, director or office holder or in any other capacity including on a voluntary unpaid basis).
 It applies to individuals who are applying for a vacancy that we are actively recruiting for, and also those who speculatively contact us to apply for roles.
 It makes you aware of how and why your personal data may be used, namely for the purposes of any recruitment exercise, and how long it will usually be retained for.
 It provides you with certain information that must be provided under the General Data Protection Regulation (GDPR).

 If you are successful with your application we will hold your information in accordance with our Personnel Privacy Notice a copy of which will be provided or made available to you at the relevant time.